Lifeguards, cops search for clues in mystery drowning at Juhu Beach

-The victim’s body was not recovered, making his identification difficult, according to lifeguards who had witnessed the drowning
+The victim's body was not recovered, making his identification difficult, according to lifeguards who had witnessed the drowning; he was accompanied by two other boys who disappeared during the incident

 After a youth was suspected to have drowned at Juhu Beach on Monday, all that was found of him was an unclaimed T-shirt and a pair of red slippers, leaving lifeguards and fire brigade personnel stumped.
 Though the youth was thought to have been accompanied by two others, they were missing after the incident.